-Aegon, through its member companies that are collectively referred to as Aegon or the Aegon Group, is an international life insurance, pension and asset management company.
-Aegon is headquartered in the Netherlands and employs, through its subsidiaries, over 28,000 people worldwide.
+Aegon, through its member companies that are collectively referred to as Aegon or the Aegon Group, is an international financial services group, providing life insurance, pension and asset management.
+Aegon is headquartered in the Netherlands and employs, through its subsidiaries, over 26,000 people worldwide.
 Aegon's common shares are listed on stock exchanges in Amsterdam (Euronext) on which they trade under the symbol "AGN" and New York (NYSE) under the symbol "AEG".

 Aegon N.V. is a holding company.
-Aegon Group's businesses focus on life insurance, pensions and asset management.
-Aegon Group is also active in accident, supplemental health, and general insurance, and has some limited banking activities.
+In addition to life insurance, pensions and asset management, Aegon Group is also active in accident and health cover, savings, mortgages and home and car insurance.
 The Company's operations are conducted through its operating subsidiaries.